profmcc/about-fee-listener/README.md

 #### **ButterSwap - The Quiet One**
 **Initial Problems:**
 - No affiliate activity detected
-- Unclear if the protocol is actually generating fees
+- clear that the protocol is actually generating fees--we just can't see them on-chain
 - Base chain RPC limitations

 **What We Tried:**